connectomicslab/connectomemapper3/paper/paper.md

   [@GorgolewskiBIDSMethods:2017], that leverages a number of widely adopted software tools to map a graph representation of the structural and functional connections between brain regions, the connectome, at multiple scales.
-The workflow can take any structural / diffusion / resting-state functional MRI dataset structured according to the BIDS standard [@GorgolewskiTheExperiments:2016], and is intended to be run via its Docker and Singularity/Apptainer containerized versions.
+The workflow can take any structural / diffusion / resting-state functional Magnetic Resonance Imaging (MRI) dataset structured according to the Brain Imaging Data Structure (BIDS) standard [@GorgolewskiTheExperiments:2016], and is intended to be run via its Docker and Singularity/Apptainer containerized versions.
 To improve its accessibility, CMP3 comes with a graphical user interface, which supports the user in all the steps involved in the configuration of the pipelines, the configuration and execution of the BIDS App, and the control of the output quality.